 Some of us, on the other hand, were easily distracted by boys or baseball or hairstyles or Hendrix.
 We did well in some subjects but struggled through others, and so we dreaded report card time.
 Our palms got sweaty just opening the envelope.

-We walked home from school the long way.
+We walked home from school for the long way.
 And when it was time to show Mom and Dad, we closed our eyes and waited for the lecture about “not realizing your potential” to be over.

 Unfortunately, when it’s time for employees to meet with their managers about performance, many suffer painful flashbacks to report card time.

-After all, these reviews don’t just determine ratings; they have an impact on how an employee is paid, whether he gets a promotion and sometimes whether he keeps his job.
+After all, these reviews don’t just determine ratings; they have an impact on how an employee is paid, whether he gets a promotion, and sometimes whether he keeps his job.

 It’s no wonder employees, managers and even HR professionals view performance management as a challenge.

-In fact, a 2014 research report by the Society for Human Resource Management (SHRM) found that 53 percent of participants graded their organizations between a C+ and B when it came to performance management.
+A 2014 research report by the Society for Human Resource Management (SHRM) found that 53 percent of participants graded their organizations between a C+ and B when it came to performance management.
 (Twenty-one percent of those gave their companies a C.) Only 2 percent gave an A. These grades are telling us that we can do better.